tinymce/tinymce-docs/plugins/powerpaste.md

 If you configure **PowerPaste** to allow local images (see the [`powerpaste_allow_local_images`](#powerpaste_allow_local_images) setting below), then images copied from Microsoft Word and other sources will appear in {{site.productname}} as Base64 encoded images.
 You can have {{site.productname}} automatically upload Base64 encoded images for reverting back to a standard image as described in the [image upload documentation]({{site.baseurl}}/advanced/handle-async-image-uploads/).

-> **Note:** PowerPaste (when configured to allow local images) will import images from pasted Microsoft Word/Excel content.
+> **Note:** PowerPaste (when configured to allow local images) will import images from pasted Microsoft Word and Microsoft Excel content.
 When doing this, **PowerPaste** extracts Base64 encoded images from the clipboard.
 Images larger than approximately 8.5MB may fail to import based on technical limitations of web browsers.

 ## Cloud Installation